Table of Contents

 2.2 Correction Factors

-The actual electric current-carrying capacity must account for installation conditions:
+The actual (derated) current-carrying capacity is the base table ampacity reduced for installation conditions:

 Where: